vivo-community/vivo-vagrant/README.md

 ## Triplestores

 VIVO supports alernate triplestores via SPARQL 1.1.
-Expermental support for [Stardog](http://stardog.com) has been added in the [`stardog`](https://github.com/lawlesst/vivo-vagrant/tree/stardog) branch of this repository.
+A provisioning script for [Stardog](http://stardog.com) has been added in the [`stardog`](https://github.com/lawlesst/vivo-vagrant/tree/stardog) branch of this repository.
 Follow the directions in the README to get started.

 ## Karma